Third-party cookies: Blocking third-party cookies

 Most modern web browsers contain privacy settings that can block third-party cookies, and some now block all third-party cookies by default - as of July 2020, such browsers include Apple Safari, Firefox, and Brave.
 Safari allows embedded sites to use the Storage Access API to request permission to request first-party cookies when the user interacts with them.
 In May 2020, Google Chrome 83 introduced new features to block third-party cookies by default in its Incognito mode for private browsing, making blocking optional during normal browsing.
 The same update also added an option to block first-party cookies.
 Google planned to start blocking third-party cookies by default in late 2024, and in January 2024 started this process with a pilot scheme in which blocking has been implemented for 1% of all Chrome users.

 Replacements

 Since third-party-cookie-based web tracking was an essential part of the existing web advertising ecosystem, multiple proposals are being implemented to try to replace it.

 Google proposes the use of browser-based interest targeting, in which users' interests can be recorded locally by the browser, and then signalled to advertising servers without directly revealing the user's identity.
 Google's Privacy Sandbox is one such implementation.

 Other approaches include the use of browser fingerprinting to track users across sites, which is generally viewed as being as bad a threat to privacy as third-party cookies.
 There are also concerns that interest-based tracking may itself be abused to fingerprint users.

-Circumvention of blocking of third party cookies

-A number of methods exists for circumventing the blocking of third-party cookies.
-One is for the operators of websites to point a DNS name within the site's own domain at an advertiser's server, thus in effect making cookies set on that server first-party cookies from the viewpoint of the browser while still providing a third party with control over the cookie information.

-Another approach is for the website operator to proxy traffic from the client to the tracking service's servers.
-As this would easily allow the website operator to serve false information to the tracking service, this is unlikely to be widely adopted.